asciamanna/asciamanna.github.io/_drafts/practices-for-effective-mob-programming.md

 ## Promise Debt

-As the mob encounters issues, they want to address but don't want to get distracted from the main goal.
-T hey add a card describing the work to a promise debt board.
+As the mob encounters issues they want to address, but don't want to get distracted from the main goal, they add a card describing the work to a promise debt board.
 It's important to work these off before the work is considered complete.
 Preserving and addressing improvement ideas without distracting the mobbing session is the goal of this board.

 ## Invite the Leaders